A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck

-Comparing the effect of helical pinching on the tube (\Cref{fig:fig_helix}) versus the base (\Cref{fig:fig_helix_base}), we arrive at the following conclusions.
-For a single helical ring, the relationship between helix geometry and the membrane geometry is non-trivial.
-It appears while both the tube and base geometry show a clear relationship between helical pitch and collar pressure (\Cref{fig:fig_helix}D, \Cref{fig:fig_helix_base}D), the same is not true for the stiffness (\Cref{fig:fig_helix}E, \Cref{fig:fig_helix_base}E).
-This suggests a complex interaction between the geometries of the membrane and the helical ring, possibly due to a mechanical feedback between membrane curvature and the constricting action of the helicases.
-Furthermore, multiple helical rings achieve easier constriction at shorter constriction distances for a cylindrical geometry (\Cref{fig:fig_helix}J, blue region) and at larger constriction distances for the base geometry (\Cref{fig:fig_helix_base}J, blue region).
-However, they resist further constriction at narrow radii independently of the pre-existing curvature (\Cref{fig:fig_helix}J and \Cref{fig:fig_helix_base}J, pink region) .
+Furthermore, multiple helical rings achieve easier constriction at shorter constriction distances for a cylindrical geometry (\Cref{fig:fig_multiple_helix}D, blue region) and at larger constriction distances for the base geometry (\Cref{fig:fig_multiple_helix}H, blue region).
+However, they resist further constriction at narrow radii independently of the pre-existing curvature (\Cref{fig:fig_multiple_helix}D and \Cref{fig:fig_multiple_helix}H, pink region) .
 Given these observations, it is possible that helical polymers might preferentially undergo conformational rearrangements such as a change in pitch or number of rings based on feedback with the underlying membrane curvature so as to achieve a lower energy barrier to constriction.
 Such structural rearrangements in dynamin have also been reported in experiments \cite{kong2018cryo}.